 Training a custom extractor involves a similar process.
 Follow this tutorial for a handy step-by-step guide to getting started with custom extraction.

 You ask your clients for feedback and you start to receive survey responses… but more than you expected.
-Soon they start to pile up in your spreadsheets and you are having a hard time trying to make sense of it.
-However, with text analysis you can whip through all these responses in no time at all.
+Soon they start to pile up in your spreadsheets and you're having a hard time trying to make sense of it.
+However, with text analysis you can go through all these responses in no time at all.

 Running a sentiment analysis can shed some light on how many satisfied customers you have, and if you combine it with a topic classification not only will you learn how customers feel about your brand, you’ll also discover what they’re talking about.

 Retently used topic classification to automatically analyze open-ended responses and categorize the feedback into categories such as Product Features, Product UX, Customer Support, Integrations, Pricing, Ease of Use, and others: